 Arriví’s work in Puerto Rican television and radio was decisive in his evolution as a theatre practitioner.
 He collaborated with an educational program sponsored by the Department of Education called Escuela del Aire (Airwave School) broadcast over WIPR Radio.
 His show De la jungla al rascacielos (From the Jungle to the Skyscrapers), which featured many of his radio dramas, was considered the best radio programme on the island.
 Another important influence in his training in the dramatic arts was the informal schooling he received seeing plays by Tennessee Williams, Eugene O’Neill, and Arthur Miller in New York City while studying drama and radio at Columbia University on a Rockefeller scholarship in 1949.
 Upon returning to San Juan he wrote Ayer y Hoy (Yesterday and Today) in 1951, the first television program transmitted in Puerto Rico.
 His work in 1956 on an Institute of Puerto Rican Culture project to foment a national theatre culminated in the creation of a theatre wing for the institute, which he directed from 1959-1970, and the establishment of the annual Festival of Puerto Rican Theatre.

 Arriví’s work as a playwright began with poetic dramas such as Alumbramiento (Birth) (1945) and María Soledad (1947).
-His trilogy Máscara Puertorriqueña (Puerto Rican Mask) (1971) continues in the line of symbolic realism and consists of Vejigantes, Sirena (Siren) (1959) and Bolero y plena (1956).
+His trilogy Máscara Puertorriqueña (Puerto Rican Mask) (1971) continues in the line of symbolic realism and consists of Vejigantes, Sirena (Siren) (1959), and Bolero y plena (1956).
 These pieces create memorable female protagonists and perform a social critique by unmasking Puerto Rico’s repressed African heritage.
 His Cóctel de don Nadie (Mr. Nobody’s Cocktail) (1965), by contrast, experiments with Theater of the Absurd.
-Arriví also published books of poetry and important collections of essays on Puerto Rican theatre, including Areyto mayor (1966) and Conciencia Puertorriqueña del Teatro Contemporáneo, 1937-56 (1967). pioneering work in drama and radio, his public lectures and essays on Puerto Rican theatre, and his efforts as an arts administrator accomplished more than any other figure in Puerto Rico to build a modern national theatre.
+Arriví also published books of poetry and important collections of essays on Puerto Rican theatre, including Areyto mayor (1966) and Conciencia Puertorriqueña del Teatro Contemporáneo, 1937-56 (1967).
+Through his pioneering work in drama and radio, his public lectures and essays on Puerto Rican theatre, and his efforts as an arts administrator, Arriví accomplished more than any other figure in Puerto Rico to build a modern national theatre.

 List of works

+Arriví, Francisco.
+(1959) Vejigantes.
+Drama en tres actos de la trilogía Máscara puertorriqueña, San Juan: Editorial Tinglado Puertorriqueño.

+--------- (1962) María Soledad, San Juan: Editorial Tinglado Puertorriqueño.

-(1966) Areyto mayor, San Juan: Instituto de Cultura Puertorriqueña.
+--------- (1966) Areyto mayor, San Juan: Instituto de Cultura Puertorriqueña.

-(1966) Cóctel de Don Nadie (Guiñolada en Cuatro Espantos) Barcelona: Rumbos.
+--------- (1966) Cóctel de Don Nadie (Guiñolada en Cuatro Espantos), Barcelona: Rumbos.

-(1967) Conciencia Puertorriqueña del Teatro Contemporáneo, 1937-1956, San Juan: Instituto de Cultura Puertorriqueña.
+--------- (1967) Conciencia Puertorriqueña del Teatro Contemporáneo, 1937-1956, San Juan: Instituto de Cultura Puertorriqueña.

-(1971) Máscara puertorriqueña, Río Piedras: Editorial Cultural.
+--------- (1971) Máscara puertorriqueña, Río Piedras: Editorial Cultural.

+--------- (2000) Tres obras de Teatro (Alumbramiento, Caso del Muerto en Vida, Un Cuento de Hadas), San Juan: Instituto de Cultura Puertorriqueña.

 References and further reading

 Morfi, Angelina.
-(1980) Historia rítica de un iglo de eatro uertorriqueño, San Juan: Instituto de Cultura Puertorriqueña.
+(1980) Historia crítica de un siglo de teatro puertorriqueño, San Juan: Instituto de Cultura Puertorriqueña.

 Rivera de Álvarez, Josefina.
-(1983) Literatura uertorriqueña: Su roceso en el iempo, 1983.
+(1983) Literatura puertorriqueña: Su proceso en el tiempo, 1983.

 Stevens, Camilla.
 (2004) Family and Identity in Contemporary Cuban and Puerto Rican Drama, Gainesville: University Press of Florida.

-enciclopediapr.org

-karla7.wordpress.com
+IMAGES

+SOURCE: enciclopediapr.org (Available on many sites)

+SOURCE: karla7.wordpress.com (Available on multiple sites)

-http://artdecopr.org/PRADS/Matienzo.html
+SOURCE: http://artdecopr.org/PRADS/Matienzo.html

 Teatro Francisco Arriví, Santurce